-SEA topic Future Environmental Baseline projected to meet the third carbon budget with a headroom of around 26 MtCO2e (until 2022) .
+SEA topic Future Environmental Baseline wilding of landscapes where appropriate.
+Again, this scheme is due to come online in 2024.
+Government and international targets indicate significant cuts in greenhouse gas emissions will take place by 2027.
+The UK met the first and second carbon budgets with headrooms of 36 and 384 MtCO2e respectively and is currently projected to meet the third carbon budget with a headroom of around 26 MtCO2e (until 2022) .
 Objectives are being achieved for many air pollutants (lead, benzene, 1,3-butadiene and carbon monoxide (CO)).
 However, measurements show that long-term reducing trends for NO 2 and PM10 are flattening or even reversing at a number of locations, despite current policy measures.
 For example, emissions of PM10 and PM2.5 have been relatively stable since 2009.
-The Government's aim is to reduce emissions of PM2.5 against the 2005 baseline by 30% by 2020, and 46% by 2030, emissions of NO 2 against the 2005 baseline by 55% by 2020 and 73% by 2020 and to reduce emissions of sulphur dioxide against the 2005 baseline by 59% by 2020, increasing to 88% by 2030.
-Projections suggest with a high degree of certainty that objectives for PM10, NO 2 and O3 will not be achieved by 2020 .
-The CCRA considered more than 700 risks and selected 100 risks for detailed review.
+The Government's aim is to reduce emissions of PM2.5 against the 2005 baseline by 30% by 2020, and 46% by 2030, emissions of NO $2$ against the 2005 baseline by 55% by 2020 and 73% by 2020 and to reduce emissions of sulphur dioxide against the 2005 baseline by 59% by 2020, increasing to 88% by 2030.
+Projections suggest with a high degree of certainty that objectives for PM10, NO $2$ and O3 $19$ will not be achieved by 2020 $20$ .
+Air and Climate The CCRA considered more than 700 risks and selected 100 risks for detailed review.
 A selection of threats and opportunities identified under the 'medium scenario' are summarised in Appendix D .
 As well as reducing the carbon footprint, Yorkshire Water are investing in flood resilience measures such as building flood protection walls around treatment works and raising control panels for electrical equipment above flood levels.
 They are working in partnership with the government to make sure that critical national infrastructure is able to cope with future weather events.
 This includes working with local authorities, emergency services and others to test and improve joint emergency response plans.
 Together with leading academics and experts, Yorkshire Water is also working on research studies and innovative solutions like Sustainable Urban Drainage Systems (SUDs) and real time models of our river networks.
 These projects will help the company understand and manage the water cycle better so that it can maintain high levels of customer service in a way that is cost effective and which delivers multiple benefits for people, wildlife and the environment.
-Archaeology and Cultural Heritage Core planning principles in the NPPF include those aiming to protect heritage assets, including "conserve heritage assets in a manner appropriate to their significance, so that they can be enjoyed for their contribution to the quality of life of this and future generations" .
-Recent and ongoing national economic difficulties may have a negative effect on removing heritage assets from the heritage at risk register.
-Climate change could have variable impacts on heritage assets in the future.
-Some types of assets and landscapes have already experienced and survived significant climatic changes in the past and may demonstrate considerable resilience in the face of future climate change.
-However, many more historic assets are potentially at risk from the direct impacts of future climate change .
-Landscape and Visual Amenity The NPPF highlights the different roles and character of different areas, promoting the vitality of our main urban areas, protecting the Green Belts around them, recognising the intrinsic character and beauty of the countryside and supporting thriving rural communities within it.
-The NPPF states that great weight should be given to conserving landscape and scenic beauty in National https://www.gov.uk/government/uploads/system/uploads/attachment\data/file/501292/eepReport2015\160205.pdf
+Archaeology and Cultural Heritage Core planning principles in the NPPF include those aiming to protect heritage assets, including "conserve heritage assets in a manner appropriate to the significance, so that they can be enjoyed for their contribution to the quality life of this and future generations" .
+Recent and ongoing national econom difficulties may have a negative effect on removing heritage assets from the heritage at risk register.
+Climate change could have variable impacts of heritage assets in the future.
+Some types of assets and landscapes ha already experienced and survived significant climatic changes in the past armay demonstrate considerable resilience in the face of future climate change However, many more historic assets are potentially at risk from the direction in the face of future climate change .